 Cold Laser Therapy For Knee Pain

 At that time, I went for somewhat routine acupuncture treatments but still my knees just weren't healing.
 One day my therapist said the office had just gotten in a cold laser.
 Since I am a high-tech guy, I said give it try.
-The next day was the first time in over 5 years that I could go down the stairs without noticing a problems.
+The next day was the first time in over 5 years that I could go down the stairs without noticing any problems.
 Eventually my knees started to bother me again so I went back for another treatment.
 This time the improvement lasted longer.
-After two more treatments, the problem was gone and my knees had finally healed.
+After two more treatments, the problems were gone and my knees had finally healed.

-This combination of benefits can, in many cases, help the knee heal back to its original condition.
-Then the laser therapy can end.
+This combination of benefits can, in many cases, helps the knee heal back to it's original condition and the laser therapy can end.
 In other cases, the cold laser may be required for extended treatment.
-If the tissue is too severely damaged, it may not ever heal back to a self-sustaining, healthy condition.
-Still, a routine cold laser treatment can reduce the pain and help slow the deterioration of the tissue by increasing the blood flow.
+If the tissue is too severely damaged, it may not ever heal back to a self-sustaining healthy condition.
+Still, routine cold laser treatments can reduce the pain and help slow the deterioration of the tissue by increasing the blood flow.

-Cold lasers are not a silver bullet that can fix every problem.
-They are a state-of-the-art tool that can have a huge impact on some conditions like knee pain.
-There are literally tens of thousands of patients that are leading a better life because of cold lasers.
+Cold Lasers are not a silver bullet that can fix every problem.
+They are, however, a state-of-the-art tool that can have a huge impact on some conditions like knee pain and there are literally tens of thousands of patients that are leading a better life because of cold lasers.